 - Banking structures that support growth, not restrict it.

 When those pieces are in place, banking stops being a risk—and starts supporting operations.
-If you want to know when a business account becomes essential, explore our Business Banking Adoption Roadmap above
+If you want to know when a business account becomes essential, explore our Business Banking Adoption Roadmap above.

-If you need help choosing the right bank and account type for your business stage, our experts help founders open accounts with a 98% success rate, using proven KYC frameworks and 10+ years of banking experience.
+Our experts help founders open accounts with a 98% success rate, using proven KYC frameworks and 10+ years of banking experience.

 - Recommend the right bank and the right bank account for your needs;